Workplace Wellness Programs: The Right Approach to Motivating Employees

 The Carrot and Stick Camp

 This debate raises the question—does it matter?
 If the ultimate objective of the wellness initiative is to have users participate in ongoing wellness activities and improve overall health and fitness, either approach will do the trick!
-Much like retailers and credit card issuers who reward consumers with points and other benefits for shopping with them—the wellness incentives will drive long-term behavior change if they continue to be awarded to the employees.
-Likewise, intrinsic motivation practices will also serve the program objectives if the proper conditions are created to foster the users’ desire to make positive lifestyle changes (Ward, 2015).
+Wellness incentives drive long-term behavior change if they continue to be awarded to the employees.

 Ebeling, A. (2015, March 27).
 Employees Forgo Wellness Cash Incentives Worth Millions.
 United States.